catalyst-cloud/catalystcloud-docs/source/first-instance/openstack-sdk.rst

 https://developer.openstack.org/.
 A more exhaustive list that includes in development SDKs is available at https://wiki.openstack.org/wiki/SDKs.

-This section covers the OpenstackSDK which is a python based SDK with support currently only provided for python3.
-This sdk came out of 3 separate libraries originally: shade, os-client-config and python-openstacksdk.
+This section covers the OpenStack SDK which is a python based SDK with support currently only provided for python3.
+This SDK came out of 3 separate libraries originally: shade, os-client-config and python-openstacksdk.
 They each have their own history on how they were created but after awhile it was clear that there was a lot